equinor/rdf-graph/README.md

 An open source library for visualizing RDF as a graph network.

-➡ Insert illustration here!
-(Turtle to image of nodes with connectors and edges)

 ## UI frameworks

 The following UI implementations (React components) are shipped with the library: